The Best Ways to Cover Up A Cold Sore Fast

-Gather These Tools to Hide a Cold Sore
+Use These Tools for Covering a Cold Sore

 Pigmented Liquid Lipstick

 If your cold sore is on your lip, you’ll need a pigmented liquid lipstick capable of full-coverage and all-day wear.
-Matte formulas are the best because they last for hours and look natural.
+Choose a matte formula if you can — they last for hours and look more natural.

 Full-Coverage Foundation and Concealer

-Since concealer shoulders the biggest burden in the task of cold sore cover up, make sure you take the time to choose the right concealer for your skin type.
-These tips will lead you in the right direction.
+When it comes to covering a cold sore, concealer shoulders the biggest burden.
+Take your time and choose the right concealer for your skin type.
+The following tips will lead you in the right direction.

-Selecting the right concealer shade is trickier than you might think!
-With so many hues and colors available, you risk selecting a shade too light or dark for your skin.
+Selecting the right shade of concealer is trickier than you might think.
+With so many colors available, it’s easy to select a shade too light or dark for your skin, which won’t conceal your cold sore blister as well.
+In fact, it could call attention to the spot instead.

-For spot concealers, which is what you need to cover up unsightly cold sores, it’s most important to select a product with the exact same hue as your skin.
-Light-to-medium skin tones likely need a yellow-based concealer, while medium-to-dark skin tones need an orange undertone.
+Choose a concealer the same hue as your skin.
+Light-to-medium skin tones likely need a yellow-based concealer, while medium-to-dark skin tones need an orange base.

-- -Liquid concealer is versatile for every skin type
+- Liquid concealer is versatile for every skin type and condition.

-- -Balm concealer is thick and stays on the skin all day
+- Balm concealer is thick and sticks to the skin all day.

 Wash Your Face

-It always helps to apply makeup to a fresh, clean face.
-This removes all traces of bacteria, dirt, and debris and helps your makeup adhere firmly to your skin.
+Even when you aren’t covering a cold sore, you should always apply makeup to a fresh, clean face.
+A thorough cleansing removes all traces of bacteria, dirt, and debris.

 Apply Cold Sore Medication

-There are many different medication options available to treat your cold sore underneath your makeup.
-Each medication offers its own perks, such as numbing pain, hydrating dryness, or soothing irritation.
-Select the medication that best meets your needs so that you can stay comfortable all day long.
+There are many different over-the-counter medications available that can actively treat cold sores.
+Each medication offers its own perks: numbing pain, hydrating skin, soothing irritation, etc. Select the medication that best meets your needs so you can stay comfortable all day long.

-Apply full-coverage foundation over your skin until it’s well-blended.
-Your layer of foundation should be light and natural, with enough coverage to support the addition of concealer in the next step.
+Your foundation should appear light and natural-looking, with enough coverage to support the addition of concealer in the next step.

-Use a disposable applicator like a Q-Tip or cotton swab to apply concealer over the blemishes on your skin.
-This includes your cold sore!
-Apply lightly and in layers until your cold sore blends in with the rest of your skin and loses its angry appearance.
+Use a disposable applicator (like a Q-tip or cotton swab, as mentioned earlier) to apply concealer over your cold sore.
+Apply lightly and in layers until your cold sore blends with the rest of your skin.